Brownie (folklore): Classification

 Brownies have traditionally been regarded as distinct and different from fairies.
 In 1777, a vicar of Beetham wrote in his notes on local folklore, "A Browny is not a fairey, but a tawny color'd Being which will do a great deal of work for a Family, if used well."
-The writer Walter Scott agreed in his Minstrelsy of the Scottish Border, in which he states, "The Brownie formed a class of beings distinct in habit and disposition from the freakish and mischievous elves."
+Sir Walter Scott agreed in his Minstrelsy of the Scottish Border, in which he states, "The Brownie formed a class of beings distinct in habit and disposition from the freakish and mischievous elves."
 Modern scholars, however, categorize brownies as household spirits, which is usually treated as a subcategorization of fairy.
 Brownies and other household spirits differ significantly from other fairies in folklore, however.
 Brownies are usually said to dwell alongside humans in houses, barns, and on farms; whereas other fairies are usually said to reside in places of remote wilderness.
 Brownies are usually regarded as harmless, unless they are angered; other types of folkloric fairies, however, are typically seen as dark and dangerous.
 Finally, brownies are unusual for their solitary nature, since most other types of fairies are often thought to live in large groups.

 Briggs notes that brownies are frequently associated with the dead and states that, like the banshee in Irish folklore, "a good case" could be made for brownies to be classified as ghosts.
 Nonetheless, she rejects this idea, commenting that the Brownie has "an adaptability, individuality and a homely tang which forbids one to think of him as merely a lingering and reminiscent image."

 In seventeenth-century Scotland, brownies were sometimes regarded as a kind of demon.
 King James VI and I describes the brownie as a demon in his 1597 treatise Daemonologie:

 Functionalist analysis

 The folklorist L. F. Newman states that the image of the brownie fits well into a Functionalist analysis of the "old, generous rural economy" of pre-Industrial Britain, describing him as the epitome of what a good household servant of the era was supposed to be.
 Belief in brownies could be exploited by both masters and servants.
 The servants could blame the brownie for messes, breakages, and strange noises heard at night.
 Meanwhile, the masters of the house who employed them could use stories of the brownie to convince their servants to behave by telling them that the brownie would punish servants who were idle and reward those who performed their duties vigilantly.
 According to Susan Stewart, brownies also resolved the problem that human storytellers faced of the unending repetition and futility of labour.
-As immortal spirits, brownies could not be worn out nor revitalized by working, so their work became seen as simply part of "a perpetual cycle that is akin to the activities of Nature herself."
+As immortal spirits, brownies could neither be worn out nor revitalized by working, so their work became seen as simply part of "a perpetual cycle that is akin to the activities of Nature herself."